elliotrpage/BezierBlenderToGodot/Dissecting Curve3d.md

 Okay, lets dissect the file format.
 There is also a screenshot from the Godot editor to help with this.

+Dec 2024 note: Returning to this after errors with importing into Godot4.4Dev6.
+Script appears to be busted!
+Mismatch in number of points and the points "jumped" all over the place.

+Thinking about it, I believe the issue is one where Blender has In and Out values for ALL points.
+Godot does not "see" or record the "in" data for the first Point, nor the "out" data for the last Point.

 ## Front matter
 -----
 [gd_resource type="Curve3D" format=3 uid="uid://dt3v76vo6wwjt"]